-- 13. In September 2015, ARP resolved that a TRO should be considered on the following grounds of the Road Traffic Regulation Act 1984 (Appendix 4): - s1(1)(f) for preserving or improving the amenities of the area through which the road runs - s 22(2) for the purpose of conserving or enhancing the natural beauty of the area, or of affording better opportunities for the public to enjoy the amenities of the area, or recreation or the study of nature in the area - 14.
-In the draft order (Appendix 5) the Authority proposed a permanent restriction on all mechanically propelled vehicles at all times save for the following exceptions: - Use by emergency services or by any local authority or statutory undertaker in pursuance of their statutory powers and duties - Use to enable work to be carried out in, on, under or adjacent to the road - Use for the purposes of agriculture or land management on any land or premises adjacent to that road - Recognised invalid carriage - Use upon the direction of or with the permission of a Police Constable in uniform - Use with the prior written permission of the Authority. - 15.
+- 14. In March 2016, ARP resolved that a TRO should be considered on the following grounds of the Road Traffic Regulation Act 1984 (Appendix 4): - s1(1)(d) for preventing the use of the road by vehicular traffic of a kind which, or its use by vehicular traffic in a manner which, is unsuitable having regard to the existing character of the road or adjoining property - s1(1)(f) for preserving or improving the amenities of the area through which the road runs - s 22(2) for the purpose of conserving or enhancing the natural beauty of the area, or of affording better opportunities for the public to enjoy the amenities of the area, or recreation or the study of nature in the area - 15.
+In the draft order (Appendix 5) the Authority proposed a permanent restriction on all mechanically propelled vehicles at all times save for the following exceptions: - Use by emergency services or by any local authority or statutory undertaker in pursuance of their statutory powers and duties - Use to enable work to be carried out in, on, under or adjacent to the road - Use for the purposes of agriculture or land management on any land or premises

+- adjacent to that road - Recognised invalid carriage - Use upon the direction of or with the permission of a Police Constable in uniform - Use with the prior written permission of the Authority. - 16.
 The statement of reasons (Appendix 6) identified the factors which contribute to natural beauty and the benefits afforded to people from that seen and experienced and the opportunities offered for recreation.
 Vehicle use and the effects of vehicular use on the special qualities of the area are also identified.